If you know someone who has experienced or is experiencing racism or racial microaggressions, you can help in the following ways:

 Think

-- Are they in immediate danger?
-If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
+• Are you in immediate danger?
+If you are in immediate danger or seriously injured, you can contact the emergency services on 999 (or 112 from a mobile phone).

 Talk - Taking the time to listen and talk about what has happened can help.